 Interval-valued probability measures

-(The fact that #2 doesn’t hold for countable disjoint unions makes \delta only a finitely-additive interval-valued probability measure.)
+(The fact that #2 doesn’t hold for countable disjoint unions makes $latex \delta$ only a finitely-additive interval-valued probability measure.)
 There’s a similar finitely-additive interval-valued probability measure for Lebesgue measurable subsets of the real line, and for any inductive limit of probability spaces.